 Also, for season four: when Jaden duels Nightshroud, and Nightshroud yanks Yubel out of Jaden's deck/soul and forces her to attack his monster.
 Due to Yubel's special effect, that would cause Jaden to lose the duel.
-But he plays a card so that she attacks him directly (Yubel has no attack points, so no damage is caused).
+But he plays a card so that they attack him directly (Yubel has no attack points, so no damage is caused).
 What's heartwarming is: he catches Yubel's fist, folds his hand over it gently, and tells them that he'll take them back, no matter what.

 The last scene of the manga, in which Koyo has awakened from his coma, and is facing Judai in a duel as he promised.